 My licence has restrictions, such as driving an automatic and using a steering nob.
 Initially, it looked as though I was going to need to drive a modified car with my left foot.
 I decided to practice for six months to enable me to pass the test with the right foot.

 I have had to stop driving twice.
-It was felt my mild seizures were due to fatigue and I was not able to drive for 1 month each time [8.3.3 Recurrent seizure*].
+It was felt my mild seizures were due to fatigue and I was not able to drive [8.3.3 Recurrent seizure*].

 It can be at times a frustrating process.
 A calm head will serve you well.
-While there is a realistic chance of you driving, I don't recommend you give up.
-To their credit, the licensing authorities and AustRoads are making progress to make it simpler for those of us who have lost their licence through medical reasons. http://www.austroads.com.au/drivers-vehicles/assessing-fitness-to-drive
+All the while there is a realistic chance of you driving, I don't recommend you give up.
+To their credit, the licensing authorities and AustRoads are making progress to make it simpler for those of us who have lost their licence through medical reasons. *http://www.austroads.com.au/drivers-vehicles/assessing-fitness-to-drive